-Alfred T. Goshorn Centennial Medal, 1876.
+1876 [7] Alfred T. Goshorn Centennial Medal, 1876.
 62mm.
 (9mm).
 Black Walnut.
 Holland, 12; Frossard, 20; Haseltine, 329; Spangenberger 1876-4.

-▲ OBVERSE In center bust of Goshorn facing L. Upper border, ALFRED T. GOSHORN.
+[Obv.]
+In center bust of Goshorn facing L. Upper border, ALFRED T. GOSHORN.
 Lower border, DIRECTOR GENERAL U. S. INTERNATIONAL EXPOSITION.
 In exergue, PAT.
 JUNE 1.
+1875.

-1875. ▲ REVERSE Around upper border, THE 100TH ANNIVERSARY OF AMERICAN INDEPENDENCE.
-In center, GREAT / INTERNATIONAL (wavy) EXHIBITION / FAIRMOUNT PARK / PHILADELPHIA / 4TH OF JULY / 1876.
+[Rev.] Around upper border, THE 100TH ANNIVERSARY OF AMERICAN INDEPENDENCE.
+In center, GREAT / INTERNATIONAL (wavy) EXHIBITION / FAIRMOUNT PARK / PHILADELPHIA / 4TH OF JULY / 1876

 Alfred Trabor Goshorn, born 1833 in Cincinnati, graduated from Marietta College, Ohio in 1854.
 Admitted to the Bar in 1856, instead he became proprietor of a paint manufacturing company in Cincinnati.
 He distinguished himself becoming the organizer and later President of the Industrial Expositions held in Cincinnati from 1870 to 1888.
 In 1873 Goshorn was appointed a delegate to represent the State of Ohio on the United States Centennial Commission.
-That same year fellow delegates, recognizing his achievements conducting the Cincinnati expositions, elected him Director-General of the International Centennial Exposition, a post in which he continued until January, 1877.
+That same year fellow delegates, recognizing his achievements conducting the Cincinnati expositions, elected him Director-General of the International Centennial Exposition, a post which continued until January, 1877.
 Goshorn died in 1902.

 The patent for this medal, Design No. 8,365 was issued June 1, 1875 to John H. Schreiner of Philadelphia for a term of 3 1⁄2 years.
 This patent was one of the two patents listed in his 29 April 1874 application papers for incorporation of the Philadelphia Ornamental Wood Co.
-As stated on this patent, Schreiner's intent was to show "a likeness of General Joseph R. Hawley, Pres. of the United States International Exposition ,1876 on one side, and on the reverse side a likeness of Alfred T. Goshorn, Director-General of the United States International Exposition to be held in Fairmount Park, Philadelphia, in 1876."
+As stated on this patent, Schreiner's intent was to show "a likeness of General Joseph R. Hawley, Pres. of the United States International Exposition, 1876 on one side, and on the reverse side a likeness of Alfred T. Goshorn, Director-General of the United States International Exposition to be held in Fairmount Park, Philadelphia, in 1876."
 Instead, two medals were issued by Schreiner showing each of these individuals but on separate medals.
 It is interesting to note that 80 years prior to John H. Schreiner's 1875 patent for this medal, another John Schreiner was associated with the Philadelphia Mint.
 The "Illustrated History of the United States Mint" of 1889 shows a John Schreiner among its list of officers, clerks and workmen employed at the Mint as of 10 October 1795.
 This earlier John Schreiner, the Chief Pressman, is listed as the highest paid person in the Chief Coiner's Department at a salary of \$1.80 per day.
 No connection has been established between these two John Schreiners.

-Holland suggests the die for this medal was by William H. Key (1820-ca. 1902).
-William Key, born in Brooklyn was a diesinker and engraver in Philadelphia Mint from about 1844 to 1860, an Assistant Engraver to William E. Barber at the Philadelphia Mint from 1864 to 1885 Mint.
-Holland, who included in his catalog only issues he had seen, identified this piece as "one of seven wooden medals [ the others, Hawley, Washington large & small head, Main (76 mm, no ground), Memorial or Art Gallery (76 mm, no ground) and Independence Hall] which were produced by the Philadelphia Ornamental Wood Co. and only in black walnut."
-The reverse of this medal contains the exact wording and positioning as the other five size 62 mm medals.
+Holland suggests the die for this medal was by William H. Key (1820-ca.1902).
+William Key, born in Brooklyn was a diesinker and engraver in Philadelphia from about 1844 to 1860 an Assistant Engraver to William E. Barber at the Philadelphia from 1864 to 1885 Mint.

+Holland, H. W. (January 1876).
+Centennial Medals, American Journal of Numismatics, pp. 64-65.

-&lt;sup>38Evans, George G. (ed.)
+&lt;sup>37 Evans, George G. (Ed.)
+(1889).
 Illustrated History of the United States Mint (revised).
-Philadelphia: George G. Evans.
-1889, p.
-12. Holland, H. W. Centennial Medals.
-American Journal of Numismatics, January 1876. pp. 64-65.
+Philadelphia: George G. Evans, p.
+12